Process flow diagram: Other items of interest

-A PFD can be computer generated from process simulators (see List of Chemical Process Simulators), CAD packages, or flow chart software using a library of chemical engineering symbols.
+A PFD can be generated by process simulators (see List of Chemical Process Simulators), CAD packages, or flow chart software using a library of chemical engineering symbols.
 Rules and symbols are available from standardization organizations such as DIN, ISO or ANSI.
 Often PFDs are produced on large sheets of paper.

 PFDs of many commercial processes can be found in the literature, specifically in encyclopedias of chemical technology, although some might be outdated.
 To find recent ones, patent databases such as those available from the United States Patent and Trademark Office can be useful.